lance-smith-acc/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is HTML that describes its function in its naming convention.
+A section tag is a section, a header is the page header, and so on.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Block displays elements like a block and takes up the whole width.
+Inline displays element inline and won't accept a height or width.

 3. What are the 4 areas of the box model?

+    Margin Border Padding Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    The cross axis.

 5. Explain why git is valuable to a team of developers.

+    It enables a group of people to work on the same project without stepping on each others feet or having to send tons of copies of the same document around.
+It creates a central platform for everyone to work on and compare work to as well as merge their work together for a final document.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.